 Little River Cooperative started out as a small urban farm project in Miami.
 Over the past 6 years it grew out of the title "farm" and adopted the title "cooperative" when farmers Tiffany and Muriel teamed up and decided that they wanted to contribute more than just veggies to the community.
 Every year since they started working together they have added a new element to the cooperative.
 The first year they added an edible plant nursery to their repertoire.
-This year they are adding a farmer incubator program at their urban farm site in North Miami.
+This year they added a farmer incubator program at their urban farm site in North Miami.
 What is a farmer incubator?
 A farmer incubator offers access to land, tools, resources and mentorship to new and aspiring farmers.
 There are many different models for incubator programs out there and they are becoming a very popular way for new farmers to get education and experience.
 What makes our farmer incubator unique is that we are an urban farm, therefore we're offering parcels of land right in the city.
 This makes our incubator accessible to urban dwellers who may not be interested in moving to a rural setting in order to learn and practice farming skills.
 Young people in Miami can participate in our incubator while keeping their job, school and/or family commitments.

 The farmer incubator will provide aspiring young farmers with access to land, resources and mentorship for growing food on a larger scale than a backyard or community garden.
 A portion of Little River Cooperative's farm has been divided into 5 plots, each one approximately 1500 sq ft.
 These plots will be available for individuals wishing to try their hand at growing row crops for commercial or personal production.
 The incubator program will mentor participants through every step of the process, beginning with crop planning, organic soil fertility and seed starting.
 Guidance will continue as the season progresses with training on using low tech farm tools to minimize labor, proper harvesting techniques and even marketing.